tidepool-org/development/charts/tidepool/0.1.5/README.md

   * including mongodb and mongdb+srv schemes, usernames, passwords, and additional URL parameters
   * allows use of AtlasDB or Amazon DocumentDB
   * allows use of local (out of cluster) MongoDB
+* support for IAM role assignment using Kiam

 ## Prerequisites